 Place cinnamon rolls into a greased baking pan.

-Let rise for 30 minutes and then refigerate overnight.
+Let rise for 30 minutes at room temperature.

 In morning, remove cinnamon rolls from fridge and let come to room temperature anywhere from 30-60 minutes (while oven is preheating.)